vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 Discuss the following:

-1. Why this time the Task actually failed?
+1. Why does the Task fail this time?
 2. Look at the task's logs.
 What are the differences between the Main process logs and the Child-processes ones?
-3. After looking at the logs, can you spot the line of code that made the program crash on the original source code [source code](https://github.com/IKNL/v6-average-py/blob/5cad1742749de0f5c05a788c8ce3ca5b0a3965b2/v6-average-py/__init__.py)?
+3. After looking at the logs, can you spot the line of code that made the program crash on the source code [source code](https://github.com/IKNL/v6-average-py/blob/5cad1742749de0f5c05a788c8ce3ca5b0a3965b2/v6-average-py/__init__.py)?

 ::::::::::::::::::::::::::::::::::::::::::::::::